 This hotel is again located close to the edge of Paris, although close to the Corentin Cariou metro station, for easy transport around the city.
 Like all Campanile hotels, a small charge will apply for staying with a dog.

-Near Orly Airport: All Suites Appart Hotel Choisy Le Roi
+All Suites Choisy Le Roi

 Now if you’re really want to save on the cost of a hotel, stay well outside the city centre of Paris at a hotel like this one.
 It’s actually a practical location, if you’re flying in or out of Orly Airport, and want somewhere to stay near by, like we did.
 It’s just a short Uber drive from the Airport, plus near a train station that will take you directly into the centre of Paris.